Stability and super-resolution of generalized spike recovery: Introduction

-appeared originally in the work of Baron de Prony \cite{prony_essai_1795} in the context of fitting a sum of exponentials to observed data samples.
-He showed that the unknowns $\jc_{j},\jp_{j}$ can be recovered explicitly from $\left\{ \meas[0],\dots,\meas[2\np-1]\right\} $ by what is known today as ``Prony's method''.
-This ``Prony system'' appears in areas such as frequency estimation, Padé approximation, array processing, statistics, interpolation, quadrature, radar signal detection, error correction codes, and many more.
-The literature on this subject is huge (for instance, the bibliography on Prony's method from \cite{auton_investigation_1981} is some 50+ pages long).
-Description of the original Prony's solution method can be found in many places, e.g. \cite{rao_model_1992}.
+This algebraic system appeared originally in the work of G.~R.~de Prony \cite{prony_essai_1795} in the context of fitting a sum of exponentials to observed data samples, and hence it is also known as the \emph{Prony system}.
+The equations \eqref{eq:basic-prony} appear in areas such as frequency estimation, Padé approximation, array processing, statistics, interpolation, quadrature, radar signal detection, error correction codes, and many more \cite{auton_investigation_1981}.

-The system \eqref{eq:basic-prony} occupies a central role in \emph{sparse modeling}, a contemporary subject with many recent developments.
-In particular, it arises when reconstructing a linear combination of a finite number of Dirac $\delta$-distributions (``spikes'', or simply ``Diracs''):